-Warwick District Council Executive Committee Members gave approval in April 2016 to consult the general public on the wide range of proposals that had been developed by the St Mary's Lands Working Party.
+Warwick District Council Executive Committee Members gave approval in April 2016 to consult the general public on the wide range of proposals that had been developed by the St. Mary's Lands Working Party.
 It was agreed that an update on the outcomes of the consultation would be brought back to Members for their further consideration before agreeing to the next steps.

-Consultation on the proposals was undertaken; Appendix A provides a summary of the outcomes and recommendations for the next stages of development.

-The consultation process has been multi-layered.
-Specific consultation with key stakeholders, including presentations to the Warwick Town Council, Warwick Society and the Friends of St Mary's Lands has also taken place.
+A set of proposals were consulted on and Appendix A is a summary of the outcomes and recommendations for developing the project in more detail.
+The consultation process has been multi-layered, including both staffed exhibitions and displays and on-line questionnaires.
+Specific consultation with key stakeholders, including presentations to the Warwick Town Council, Warwick Society and the Friends of St. Mary's Lands has also taken place.
+Though providing the Working Party with a very high level of confidence in taking the proposals forward, the outcomes of the consultation established that: